'This tears my soul apart': A Ukrainian boy and a killing - NewsBreak

 “It’s not only me who wants justice,” he said.
 “People in Ukraine are still possibly being tortured and killed even now.”

-The boy’s uncle, Andriy, watches him closely these days.
-Yura has always been a good kid, but he's become edgy and restless, moving from one task to another.
-Andriy fears the trauma of surviving death will catch up with Yura and mourns his nephew's damaged childhood.
+The boy’s uncle, Andriy, fears the trauma of surviving death will catch up with Yuras.

 “This tears my soul apart,” said Andriy, in tears.
-“What we see is suffering after suffering ...
-(Russian President Vladimir) Putin just decides to make us suffer, and we do.”
+“What we see is suffering after suffering."

 Frontline producer Tom Jennings contributed to this story.